Interaction Graphs: Additives: Localised Connectives

 \begin{proposition} The $\with$ connective is commutative, associative, and has a neutral element: the full conduct on the empty carrier $\cond{T}_{\emptyset}$. \end{proposition}

-However, this construction leaves us more or less empty-handed: how could one obtain a project in $\cond{A\with B}$ from two projects $\de{a,b}$ respectively in $\cond{A,B}$?
+However, these constructions leave us more or less empty-handed: how could one obtain a project in $\cond{A\with B}$ from two projects $\de{a,b}$ respectively in $\cond{A,B}$?
 We will need a more explicit construction of the $\with$ construction at the level of projects.
-In order to do this, one has to restrict to a particular class of conducts which we will call behaviours\footnote{The behaviours are the Interaction Graphs' counterpart of Girard's \emph{dichologies} in his latest paper \cite{syntran}}.
+In order to do this, one has to restrict to a particular class of conducts which we will call behaviours\footnote{The behaviours are the Interaction Graphs' counterpart of Girard's \emph{dichologies} in his recent "manifeste" \cite{syntran}}.

-\subsubsection{Behaviours}
+\subsubsection{behaviours}